karstenw/Cactus-opml-Outliner/README.md

 For more details see the announcements on the dev-list <http://groups.google.com/group/cactus-outliner-dev>

+v0.7.1 - dragging a folder into an outline now recursively adds the folders content

 v0.7.0 - no functional changes.
 Python 2.7.9 and PyObjc 3.1b1

 v0.6.4 - v0.6.6 Bug fixes